vishakhadhonde9/AWS/Session-11] VPC Peering.md

 ## Partition-
 - To distribute instances across multiple logical partitions within a single Availability Zone to minimize the risk of correlated hardware failures affecting all instances in the group.

+# NIC-
+- Network interface also known as an Elastic Network Interface is a virtual network interface that can be attached to an instance in a VPC.
+- It provides a way for instances to connect to a network and communicate with other instances or external networks.